hoereth/LocalDateTime/README.md

 ## Why not just use Date?

-In Swift (just as in Java), a [Date](https://developer.apple.com/documentation/foundation/date) is just one 64-bit floating point number counting the number of seconds as a relative offset from the reference date of January 1, 2001 at 00:00:00 UTC.
+In Swift, a [Date](https://developer.apple.com/documentation/foundation/date) is just one 64-bit floating point number counting the number of seconds as a relative offset from the reference date of January 1, 2001 at 00:00:00 UTC.
+Java's Date() works in a similar way.
 In other programming languages, such a type would rather be called "timestamp".
 Those timestamps are tied to the UTC timezone.
 If you need to handle local data, you need to add the local time zone.

 | Example                  | point in time?  |  time zone required? |
 |--------------------------|----------------------------------|--|